nestdotland/nest.land/eggs/README.md

 $ eggs link <key>
 ```

-Alternatively, you can manually create a `.nest-land-key` file at your user home directory.
+Alternatively, you can manually create a `.nest-api-key` file at your user home directory.

 ### Init